Ibiza may be known as the isle of wild, but it’s also the ideal destination to have a relaxing and fun-filled vacation with the whole family.

 The museum is filled with ancient artifacts found in the burial chambers, including jewelry, mirrors, and even painted ostrich eggs.
 Additional exhibits document the Roman funeral rituals in Ibiza from the early Imperial period until late-Antiquity.

-Can Marça Caves
+Visit the Can Marça Caves

 Another of our fun things to do in Ibiza for families is to descend into the Can Marça Caves.
 This eerie series of caverns has stalagmites and stalactites that cast long shadows over the multi-colored lights that illuminate the path.